Results Index

 4) Paul Gascoigne (aged 29) - Rangers

-Scottish Footballer of the Year and Scottish PFA Player of the Year as Rangers won Scottish League Championship and Scottish Cup.
+Scottish Footballer of the Year and Scottish PFA Player of the Year as Rangers won the Scottish League Championship and Scottish Cup.

 Did not take part in England's previous shootout, in 1990.

 21-year-old Robbie Fowler of Liverpool, who had replaced Teddy Sheringham for the last 12 minutes of extra time, was standing by to take England's fifth penalty.
-He had scored 37 goals in the 1995-96 season, including 1 for England Under-21s and was the PFA Young Player of the Year for the second year in succession, but had only started and completed one game for England.
+He had scored 37 goals in the 1995-96 season, including one for England Under-21s and was the PFA Young Player of the Year for the second year in succession, but had only started and completed one game for England.
 Fowler had only appeared in the tournament as a late substitute for each of the last two games.
 Besides Fowler, four other England players left on the field (captain Adams, Barmby, Southgate and Stone) had all scored for their clubs that season.
 The other two substitutes, Barmby and Stone, had also scored for England that season, though Sheringham, the only other player in the side to have scored from penalties that season, had been taken off.

 Shearer had scored his first international penalty, four days earlier, when giving England the lead against the Netherlands.
 It was side-footed with his right foot, low into the bottom left corner, beyond the Dutch 'keeper's dive.